Illinois Victims' Economic Security and Safety Act (VESSA) Leave

 VESSA leave is absence to address issues arising from being a victim of domestic violence, dating violence, sexual assault, or stalking, or having a family or household member who is a victim of domestic or sexual violence.

-Holding the job.
-The job is held for up to 12 weeks in any 12 month period.
+The job is held for up to 12 weeks in any 12-month period.
 In the case of intermittent leave of absence taken through a reduced work schedule, the job may be held for the time equivalent to 12 weeks of the employee's work schedule.

-Unpaid leave.
 An individual on an unpaid leave will be billed for benefits coverage.
-Commuter benefits cannot be accessed or changed when on an unpaid leave of absence.
+The employee does have the option to waive some or all benefits while on an unpaid leave.
+This is done in myHR after the leave of absence is entered into the system and processed.
+The dependent care flexible spending account (DCFSA) is temporarily frozen during a leave of absence.
+Commuter benefits are temporarily terminated when on a leave of absence.
+This benefit can only be used when the employee is actively at work.
 The deadline to make changes to commuter benefits is the 5th of the month prior.
 Please make any necessary changes prior to that deadline.
-For additional question on the commuter benefits, visit http://www.northwestern.edu/hr/payroll/payment/pretax-transit/.
+For additional question on the commuter benefits, visit the commuter benefits page.

-Application.
 Staff members and instructional faculty members must provide The Hartford with at least 48 hours advance notice of their intention to take a VESSA leave, unless providing such notice is not practical.
 You can contact The Hartford at 1-888-541-7283.
-Click here to view the step by step process of applying for a leave.
+View the step-by-step process of applying for a leave.

 At the expiration of an FMLA leave, staff members and instructional faculty members return to the same or an equivalent position as was held when the leave began.